Advice

 Sadgebrush Designs

 Sadgebrush Designs is a custom design studio specializing in hand-painted wedding invitations and hand-lettered event signage.
 With a fine arts background, our team knows the importance of great foundational drawing.
-Everything from our welcome signs to our luxury wedding invitations is hand painted and drawn by our artists to give you a completely custom design.
+Everything from our welcome signs to our luxury wedding invitations is hand-painted and drawn by our artists to give you a completely custom design.
 We currently offer custom wedding invitations, event signage, envelope calligraphy, and watercolor illustrations.

 9. Know How You Want to Address Your Envelopes

 “There are several options available to address your invitations, so make sure you ask your stationery designer what they have available.
 Do you want to hire a hand calligrapher, or do you prefer digital calligraphy?
-If you don’t know a calligrapher, your designer should be able to give you a list of calligraphers they recommend.” -Alicia Rohan, A&P Design Co.
+If you don’t know a calligrapher, your designer should be able to give you a list of calligraphers they recommend.” -Alicia Rohan, owner, A&P Design Co.

 “We suggest hiring a professional to write your addresses.
 Having a calligrapher address your envelopes makes a beautiful first impression while also taking care of this lengthy task for you.
 If you are not using a calligrapher, envelopes addressed by hand have a more personal feel to them.
-Choose someone with immaculate handwriting or have addresses printed right onto the envelopes.” -Sadge King, Sadgebrush Designs
+Choose someone with immaculate handwriting or have addresses printed right onto the envelopes.” -Sadge King, owner, Sadgebrush Designs

 10. Have Your Basic Wording Prepared

 “Your wedding stationery designer will need the wording details for your invitation, so be prepared to have these narrowed down.
 You will need to know the timing of the ceremony, who is hosting the wedding, and the location of the reception.
-If you are unsure of who to list as the host, your stationer can suggest the best wording for the style of your wedding.” -Sadge King, Sadgebrush Designs
+If you are unsure of who to list as the host, your stationer can suggest the best wording for the style of your wedding.” -Sadge King, owner, Sadgebrush Designs

 Quotes have been lightly edited for clarity and brevity.